Beating the Winner's Curse via Inference-Aware Policy Optimization: General Framework

-We characterize the Pareto frontier of policies that jointly maximize the expected value and expected significance of an inverse propensity weighting (IPW) estimate of the policy improvement over the observational policy used to collect an observational dataset.
-Specifically, we generate a superset of the Pareto frontier using a convex relaxation whose solution can be described via a continuous piecewise linear parameterization of policies varying from the observational policy to the expectation maximizing policy.
-Then, we prune this superset to form the Pareto frontier.
+Our goal is to characterize the Pareto frontier of policies that jointly maximize the expected value and expected significance of an inverse propensity weighting (IPW) estimate of the policy improvement over the observational policy used to collect an observational dataset.
+We begin by formalizing this problem (Section~\ref{sec:problem}), and establishing the convex optimization framework we use to solve it (Section~\ref{sec:convex}).
+In Section~\ref{sec:binary}, we examine the special case of a single treatment (i.e., treatment vs. control group), enabling us to derive closed-form expressions for the Pareto frontier and obtain qualitative insights.
+Then, in Section~\ref{sec:multi}, we analyze the general case of multiple treatments; while we can no longer obtain a closed-form representation of the frontier, we nevertheless show that our key insights about its structure continue to hold.